 Automated calling system will call at 9 a.m. and at the end of day on all absences for students.

 At the 11th absence, students may be dropped from class.
 Parent will be notified.

 It is the student’s responsibility to obtain makeup work from his/her teachers.

 - Excused absence - Students will be allowed the number of days absent to make up assignments.

-- Work that was assigned prior to an absence will be due upon return to class.
+- Suspension - Students who are suspended from school will be allowed the number of days suspended to make up assignments.
+Work that was assigned prior to an absence will be due upon return to class.

 - 3–6 School - Students may be assigned to 3-6 School for a variety of reasons including: off-campus suspension, falling behind or failing to put forth effort in class, incomplete class assignments or a student who needs assistance with completing homework.
-Students who are suspended for more than three days will be required to attend the 3-6 program.
+Students who are suspended for more than three days may have the option to attend the 3-6 program.
 Parents will be responsible for bringing students to and from this program.
 Students will have computer access and be able to complete class work and homework during this time.
-Contact Mr. Tim O’Neil, our At Risk Coordinator, with questions about this program: firstname.lastname@example.org.
+Contact our Academic Interventionist, Mrs. Williams, with questions about this program: email@example.com.